 My reality is autism.
 I am autistic.
 My daughters are autistic.

 I do not want a cure.
 The fact remains that everyone has something to offer.
 Everyone is worthy.
 The next time you meet a parent of a child with special needs, think carefully about what you want to say.
 People are uncomfortable with the unknown.

 It is easy to say I’m sorry you have a child with autism.
 It seems that society has taught us to think that autism is horrible.
 Society says autism needs to be cured.
 Autism has given me a wonderfully unique family.
 I am happy to be autistic.

-If you liked this essay, you may also like:
+If you liked this essay, you may also like these essays:

 Here are some great resource pages: